CKO: Ownership changes and financial difficulties

-In 1988, CKO filed an application with the CRTC to trade frequencies with Toronto AM station CKEY 590.
-The transaction would have included a payment of $4 million to CKO which the network would have used to launch three more stations (Regina, Saint John and St. John's) for which it already held licenses, but had not been financially able to establish.
-However, the CRTC denied the application on April 25, 1988.
-Later the same year, AGRA transferred its 99% ownership in CKO to its majority-owned media division, Cybermedix.
-In March 1989, the network under its restructured ownership declared to the CRTC that it would no longer have financial losses by 1993.
+In 1988, CKO applied to exchange frequencies with Toronto AM station CKEY 590.
+The proposed transaction would have included a $4 million payment to CKO, which the network said would help finance additional stations in Winnipeg, Regina, Saint John and St. John's.
+The CRTC denied the application on April 25, 1988.
+Later that year, AGRA transferred its 99 per cent ownership interest in CKO to Cybermedix, its majority-owned media division.